amberteets/neural-network-charity-analysis/README.md

 ## Background & Purpose

-Design a binary classifier capable of predicting whether applications for philanthropic donations will be successful if funded.
+Design a binary classifier capable of predicting whether applicants for philanthropic donations will be successful if funded.

 ## Results